Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Background

-At each step, particles $\bx_t^{(m)}$ are propagated forward using the state transition $f$, while their weights $w_{\bx,t}^{(m)}$ are updated in proportion to the observation model $g$.
+At each time step, particles $\bx_t^{(m)}$ are propagated forward using the state transition $f$, while their weights $w_{\bx,t}^{(m)}$ are updated in proportion to the observation model $g$.
 This allows the algorithm to adaptively focus on regions of high likelihood and provides a flexible representation of complex, nonlinear distributions.

-Standard \glspl*{pf} assume that both the parameters $\btheta$ and the designs $\bxi_{1:t}$ are known and fixed, so that only the latent states need to be inferred.
-In \gls*{bad}, however, the parameters $\btheta$ are also unknown and must be estimated.
-This motivates the use of \glspl*{npf}, which extend the \gls*{pf} framework to incorporate parameter inference.
+Standard PFs assume that both the parameters $\btheta$ and the designs $\bxi_{1:t}$ are known and fixed, so that only the latent states need to be inferred.
+In sequential \gls*{bed}, however, the parameters $\btheta$ are also unknown and must be estimated.
+This motivates the use of NPFs, which extend the PF framework to incorporate parameter inference.

-\subsection{Nested particle filters (NPFs)}
+\subsection{Nested Particle Filters (NPFs)}